From Suwanee to Iowa City: Tyler Goodson’s path to becoming Iowa’s All-Big Ten running back

 August 22, 2021

-SUWANEE, Ga. — Football practice for a local youth team is winding down on an early August afternoon at George Pierce Park, a youth facility located in Gwinnett County, just north of Atlanta.
+SUWANEE, Ga. — Football practice for a local youth team is winding down on an early August afternoon at George Pierce Park, a facility located in Gwinnett County, just north of Atlanta.
 A handful of parents dot the bleachers, watching their children on the field.

 Waves of heat can be seen rising off the green turf as the temperature climbs well above 90 degrees.
 The stretch of pine trees wrapping around one half of the field doesn’t provide much respite from the midday sun.